jonrau1/ElectricEye/README.md

 """[ImageBuilder.1] Image pipeline tests should be enabled"""
 ```

-4. Formatting Findings: Findings will be formatted for AWS Security Hub, [ASSF](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-findings-format.html).
+4. **Formatting Findings**: Findings will be formatted for AWS Security Hub, [ASSF](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-findings-format.html).
 Look to other auditors findings format for more specifics on ElectricEye formatting.
-Parts that will stay consistent across checks are: `SchemaVersion`, `ProductArn`, `AwsAccountId`, `FirstObservedAt`, `CreatedAt`, `UpdatedAt`, `ProductFields.Product Name` (ElectricEye), and the `Resources` array.
+Parts that will stay consistent across checks are: `SchemaVersion`, `ProductArn`, `AwsAccountId`, `FirstObservedAt`, `CreatedAt`, `UpdatedAt`, `ProductFields.ProductName` (ElectricEye), and the `Resources` array.
 Example finding formatting from Amazon_EC2_Auditor's IMDSv2 Check:

 **NOTE:** While not required by ASFF, it is required by ElectricEye that all checks are mapped to the supported compliance standards.
 It is recommended to use the mapped `Compliance.Requirements` from an existing Check within an Auditor that is similar to yours - for instance - if you are developing a check around TLS, look for an example of a Check for encryption in transit.
 If you are developing a check to enable Logging, look for a Check that deals with Logging.